byuitechops/for-the-strength-of-developers/Introduction/intro2Async.md

 # Training Continuation
 Congrats!
 You made it through the first training lesson.
 You're now ready for a project.
 Make sure you check in with Josh and get a project to work on.

 As you work on this project, go ahead and learn the Javascript lessons listed in the [Core Training](../Core/core.md).
-Most, if not all will be helpful to you in your upcoming projects and knowledge.
+Most, if not all the lessons will be helpful to you in your upcoming projects and knowledge.